 OMG!
 Remember those lakers we’ve been seeing on the horizon all through Great Lakes?
 Then we saw one going through the locks at Sault Ste Marie.
 Here, we saw one live and up close loading up at the Marquette Upper Harbor Ore Dock!
 Once full, the 1,000-foot vessel turned on a dime and headed out into Lake Superior, on its way to the steel mills in Ohio, via the Great Lakes… It certainly closed the loop for us on the shipping in this part of the country.

-We visit28662583115_351b29de47_ked Marquette on a weekend, which can only mean one thing – alternative camping.
+We visited Marquette on a weekend, which can only mean one thing – alternative camping.
 The WalMart, 10 minutes from downtown, was a fabulous and totally convenient boondocking spot.
 We stayed both Saturday and Sunday, taking advantage of ample free parking in Marquette during the day while we explored the city.
 Just in case you’re wondering… We haven’t have a bad campsite, yet – well, ok there’s one least favorite.
 We’re not posting campsite pix as there would be just too many of them!

 More Marquette and WalMart photos…